edwin-jones/edwin-jones.github.io/games.md

 [![NFS](https://upload.wikimedia.org/wikipedia/en/e/e5/Need_for_Speed_Rivals_cover.jpg)](https://en.wikipedia.org/wiki/Need_for_Speed_Rivals)

-I helped to write most of the automation tests on this title for blackbox testing.
-I also worked on the transition of the testing platform over from Gen 3 consoles *(PS3, Xbox 360)* to Gen 4 *(PS4, Xbox One)*.
+I helped to write most of the automation tests on this title for blackbox testing via C#.
+I worked on the transition of the testing platform over from Gen 3 consoles *(PS3, Xbox 360)* to Gen 4 *(PS4, Xbox One)*.
+I also helped to improve the GUI of the desktop version of the tool adding features such as tabs and console logs.